Frequently Asked Questions

 Q: What is the PopUp Show?

 This is a juried satellite show of 8 individual or group exhibitions that are hung in historic buildings—anything from a barn to an old high school building from the early 1900’s.
-On Saturday there will be a “rolling” Juror Talk that will go from site to site during the afternoon.
 Visitors will be able to meet the artists and purchase work from them during the event.

 The PopUp event is open from Thursday through Sunday.
 We ask every artist to honor our request that the show is ready-to-go on Friday morning and stays up till 3:00 pm on Sunday.
 A good idea is to bring along a helper to provide breaks during the viewing times—also, our Pop-Up volunteers are fantastic helpers and will be available throughout the show to assist.